jadilorenzo/obsidian-writing/Let There Be Light.md

 %% Dr. Jackson %%

-Aaron Jackson, Beth Grose, Sue Grey, and Caleb Woods love their work.
-Aaron Jackson rolled around on the floor to make his point to the youth choir.
-Beth Gross interrupted important study time to answer my curious questions.
-Sue Grey volunteered twenty years of her life to mock trial coaching.
-Caleb Woods takes time out his busy schedule to review Academy students' work.
-But whether these p
+Aaron Jackson, Beth Grose, Sue Grey, and Caleb Woods love their work: Aaron Jackson rolled around on the floor to make his point to the youth choir; Beth Gross interrupted important study time to answer my curious questions; Sue Grey volunteered twenty years of her life to mock trial coaching; and Caleb Woods takes time out his busy schedule to review Academy students' work.
+But whether these people intended it or not, they created communities of shared passion because they attract people to the work they love.
+Before taking Mrs. Grose's chemistry class, I never realized the beautiful balance of chemistry.